jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 I use RPi2s and now the RPi3 frequently as Linux test platforms for Qt applications.
 I do most Qt development on Windows, but eventually most applications have to run on Linux and MacOS as well.
 The quad-core RPis work great both for compiling and running Qt5 applications.

-NOTE: The included *qt5-x11-image* recipe builds Qt5 assuming the X11 window manager, but that's just for show.
-You can also build Qt5 to use the Linux frame-buffer directly without requiring X11.
-This is usually how I build Qt systems for embedded boards, since there is typically just one full-screen GUI application that needs to run.
-X11 and a desktop are unnecessary.

-NOTE2: The `4.5` kernel is not getting as much developer attention as `4.6` lately so I've stopped updating the `4.5` recipe.
-The `4.4` kernel is the current stable kernel and does get frequent updates so I'm using that for most things.
-I'll add a `4.6` recipe in the near future.

 ### Downloads